 Uneven Terrain: It holds up to end of the day snow pretty well.
 You can slow down and negotiate bumpy stuff well.
 Not that you would want to but it’s just a characteristic that a soft playful freestyle board often has.

-Edge Hold: There isn’t much here but there is enough to control you from jib to jib.
-I’m not a strong jibber but I personally would like to be out on a board with more edge hold if conditions were harder.
+Edge Hold: It isn’t much here but there is enough to control you from jib to jib.
+I’m not a strong jibber but I personally would like to be out on a board like this if conditions were harder.
 What little hard patches I hit I could feel the edge barely gripping.

 Flex: Soft bordering on a noodle and I really prefer this compared to the stiffer jib boards I occasionally encounter.
 It’s very easy to butter and press and I had a lot of fun screwing around on my way to the jib park.